pb-86/crumbly/README.md

 # RDDG-breadcrumbs
 Simple and lightweight WordPress plugin for theme developers that provide easy to use function for displaying breadcrumbs.

+Please keep in mind that this is my very first WordPress plugin.
+I will make every effort to ensure that it is constantly developed.
+All comments and advice are of course welcome.

 ## How to use it
 To display breadcrumbs on your page using **RDDG-breadcrumbs** plugin, you have to simply add following line of code in your WordPress theme.
 Inserting it to the header.php file will be the best way I think.
 ```